Love Island stars Toni and Cach poke fun at engagement rumours: 'Bride of Britain incoming'

 Love Island stars Toni and Cach appeared to poke fun at engagement rumours ahead of the 2025 Pride of Britain awards.

-After winning the series in the summer, the 24-year-old American and the 34-year-old dancer from London have been going from strength to strength.
+After winning the series in the summer, the 25-year-old American and the 24-year-old dancer from London have been going from strength to strength.

 After relocating permanently to the UK, the previous waitress from Las Vegas posted a sweet video on TikTok showing her getting ready for the event.